CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specint-2006-benchmark-suite.md

 | 429.mcf        | Vehicle scheduling              | CHERI C/C++ adaptations fixing undefined behavior relating to realloc() are unofficial, and further changes to mitigate additional CHERI-induced padding due to pointer alignment mean that results are less comparable to stock SPECint 2006. |
 | 462.libquantum | Quantum computer simulation     | P128 benchmark runs 30% faster than the aarch64 version since 128-bit integer pointers inhibit vectorization in a case where vectorization turns out to be harmful on the N1SDP microarchitecture. |

-All benchmark binaries are compiled at -O3, and are statically linked.
+All benchmark binaries are compiled at -O3.
+This report focuses on dynamically-linked binaries, but results are also provided for statically-linked binaries.